bastgau/ha-pi-hole-v6/README.md

 ## Description

-Due to major changes in the Pi-Hole API, the native Home Assistant integration was no longer functional.
+Due to major changes in the Pi-hole API, the native Home Assistant integration was no longer functional.

-The "Pi-Hole V6 Integration" adds compatibility with the new API in Home Assistant.
-This integration aims to restore compatibility and provide Pi-Hole management directly from Home Assistant.
+The "Pi-hole V6 Integration" adds compatibility with the new API in Home Assistant.
+This integration aims to restore compatibility and provide Pi-hole management directly from Home Assistant.

 ## Features

-- Monitor Pi-Hole status.
+- Monitor Pi-hole status.
-- Enable/Disable Pi-Hole via Home Assistant.
+- Enable/Disable Pi-hole via Home Assistant.
 - Retrieve filtering statistics.
-- Compatibility with the Pi-Hole V6 API.
+- Compatibility with the Pi-hole V6 API.

 The following sensors are currently implemented :